darkcb109/DOB-Job-Application-Cleaning/README.md

 The notebook in /DOB Job Application Filings directory does the data profiting and data cleaning job for  DOB Job Application Filings dataset.

-Running the notebook in order will download the dataset and clean the data
+Running the notebook in order will download the dataset and clean the data.

 # other datasets

 We have chosen another 10 datasets to evaluate our methods which manually looks into each dataset and manually decide how to clean the data.

+Before run the data cleaning notebook, you should download all the datasets and put them in /other datasets directory.

+You can run the following notebook in order to download all necessary datasets:

+'download_datasets.ipynb'

 The notebooks below clean the data in our original ways, running the notebook in order will download the dataset and clean the data: